 The Sheriff also runs a Community Service Program to provide free inmate labor and tent rentals in support of worthwhile municipal and non-profit organization projects.
 The Community Service Program provides an opportunity for carefully screened inmates to “give back” to the community.
 It also provides them with the chance to learn certain job skills and work skills such as basic carpentry, landscaping, painting, etc.

-Finally, the Barnstable County Sheriff's Office, through the Office of Intergovernmental Relations / Citizen Corps, organizes regional training opportunities, shares best practices, and provides technical assistance to program managers.
-These programs include the Community Emergency Response Team (CERT), Neighborhood Watch, Volunteers in Police Service, Fire Corps, and Medical Reserve Corps.
+Finally, the Barnstable County Sheriff's Office organizes regional training opportunities, shares best practices, and provides technical assistance to program managers.
+These programs include the annual training of new Community Emergency Response Teams, volunteers who assist professional public responders in the immediate wake of widespread emergencies and natural disasters.